I kept hearing about a ton of people having success on Medium but I was always scared to publish on there.

 Here’s a breakdown of where the traffic came from for that post:

-I can confidently say if I didn’t publish my article on there, it wouldn’t have received the overwhelming response it did.
+I can confidently say that if I didn’t publish my article on Medium, it wouldn’t have received the overwhelming response it did.

 To replicate this kind of success for yourself